locessentials/eng401-business-english-us/final-project/final-project-peer-evaluation.md

 - **Ethical considerations** in research methodology and conclusions
 - **Professional presentation** standards throughout all deliverables

-### Grade Conversion
+### Performance Levels
-- **9-10 points:** Exceptional work demonstrating internalization of course contents
+- **9-10 points:** Exceptional work demonstrating mastery of course concepts
 - **8 points:** Proficient work meeting most expectations
 - **6-7 points:** Adequate work with some deficiencies
-- **Below 6 points:** Inadequate work requiring significant improvement
+- **Below 6 points:** Work requiring significant improvement

-## Feedback Process

-### Instructor Feedback
-You will receive detailed feedback on:
+## Using These Criteria

+### For Formal Course Assessment
+If you're enrolled in a course, your instructor will use these rubrics to evaluate your final project and provide:
 - Specific strengths demonstrated in each component
 - Areas for improvement with concrete suggestions
 - Assessment of language development and business vocabulary usage
 - Recommendations for continued professional development

-### Peer Feedback Integration
+### For Peer Review Activities
-Your peer evaluations can contribute to your learning by:
+When providing feedback to classmates or colleagues:
+- Use the rubrics as a structured framework for evaluation
-- Providing multiple perspectives on presentation effectiveness
+- Provide multiple perspectives on presentation effectiveness
-- Demonstrating critical analysis skills application
-- Offering insights into audience perception and engagement
+- Offer insights into audience perception and engagement
-- Building professional feedback and evaluation competencies
+- Demonstrate critical analysis skills through specific, constructive feedback

+### For Self-Assessment
+Before submitting your work:
+- Review each criterion systematically
+- Identify your strongest components
+- Note areas requiring additional refinement
+- Ensure professional standards are maintained throughout

+### For Invited External Review
+When asking mentors, colleagues, or professional contacts to evaluate your work:
+- Share these rubrics to provide clear evaluation standards
+- Request specific feedback aligned with the criteria
+- Use their insights to strengthen your portfolio-quality materials
+- Consider their feedback as professional development guidance

 ---